aljawaid/TemplateManager/README.md

 - Revised Email Subject Templates
   - Added user instructions related to tasks and automatic actions

+**Task Description Templates**
+- Revised `predefined contents` as `Task Description Templates`
+- **Topics** for Comment Templates
+  - Label common templates into topics to help group them together
+- **Notes** for Comment Templates
+  - Add a short note to describe each template
+- Templates, topics and notes are saved in the database

 **NEW Comment Templates**
 - Add, update or delete templates for your regular comments which can be used repetitively in any task
 - Templates utilise the Markdown Editor to enable complete formatting of comments